 (Garrett, Allegany, Washington, and Frederick counties)

 Western Maryland is characterized by its mountainous terrain, rolling hills, steep cliffs and large blocks of forested land.
 In this area of the state, paddlers can find slowly meandering creeks that are appropriate for fishing and floating, as well as Class V whitewater for more experienced paddling.
 Waterways in this part of the state are typically freshwater, rocky, and shallow and are significantly influenced by periods of drought and/or rain events.
-Deep Creek Lake, the Youghiogheny, Savage, North Branch Potomac and Upper Potomac rivers are among the major waterways that attract recreational boaters to the region.
+Deep Creek Lake, the Youghiogheny, Savage, Potomac River and Monocacy Scenic River are among the major waterways with public access that attract recreational boaters to the region.
+As with all water trail maps, the maps offered here are meant to be used as a reference for existing public boating access sites and facilities.
+It is strongly recommended that you consult a range of other detailed maps, charts and supplemental information geared to your specific needs when planning for or undertaking extended excursions.

 Potomac River Water Trail: The North Branch